MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/how-to-specify-device-capabilities-in-a-package-manifest.md

 ---
-Description: To declare each device capability required by your Windows Runtime app, add a DeviceCapability element and applicable child elements to the package manifest.
+description: To declare each device capability required by your Windows Runtime app, add a DeviceCapability element and applicable child elements to the package manifest.
 Search.Product: eADQiWindows 10XVcnh
 title: How to specify device capabilities in a package manifest ms.assetid: 4e83e2b2-d80f-41e2-aa1f-436ffa389ccc